Storage Unit Prices in 2024

 Find climate-controlled storage near you.

 The length of your rental contract can affect your storage unit price.
-While many storage facilities typically rent out storage units on a month-to-month basis, some locations still impose a minimum rental duration requirement of three months on average.
+While many storage facilities typically rent out storage units on a month-to-month basis, some locations still impose an average minimum rental duration of three months.

-Before you sign your contract, make sure you ask about a minimum rental duration.
-Also, inquire about discounts on long-term contracts.
+Before you sign your contract, ask about a minimum rental duration and discounts on long-term contracts.

 Each storage facility will have different security deposit requirements.
 Ask about the fees you should expect to pay when renting a storage unit from a specific location.
-While these are typically upfront costs, administration fees can be monthly charges as well.
+While these are typically upfront costs, administration fees can also be monthly charges.

 Whether or not you’ll pay a security deposit has everything to do with the policies of the facility you want to rent from, so asking them directly is key.
 On the bright side, even if the facility does require you to pay a security deposit, it is typically refundable as long as you do not damage the storage unit.